Netcracker/KubeMarine/documentation/Maintenance.md

 # Basics

-According to the `KubeMarine` concept, `cluster.yaml` is a reflection of the Kubernetes cluster state.
+According to the Kubemarine concept, `cluster.yaml` is a reflection of the Kubernetes cluster state.
 Therefore, any changes on the cluster must be reflected in `cluster.yaml` in the corresponding section to be consistent with the cluster state.
 This is an important practice even if the `cluster.yaml` section or option is applicable only for the installation procedure because the particular `cluster.yaml` can be used for the reinstallation or reproduction of some cases.
 For the changes that cannot be reflected in `cluster.yaml`, the appropriate comments can be used.

 The maintenance of the cluster can be done in two scenarios:

-* It can be performed using some Kubemarine procedure.
+- It can be performed using some Kubemarine procedure.
 In this case, Kubemarine does its best to keep `cluster.yaml` and the cluster consistent to each other.
-* The cluster can be reconfigured manually.
+- The cluster can be reconfigured manually.
 In this case, the user should also manually reflect the changes in the `cluster.yaml`.

 # Provided Procedures